ch2ohch2oh/uw-prog-lang/README.md

 # Programming Languages by Dan Grossman on Coursera

 There are three parts for this course.

+## Part a

-1. Part a uses Standard ML to cover pattern matching, type checking, higher-order functions, tail recursion and other functional programming concepts.
+Part a uses Standard ML as the programming language.
-2. ...
-3. ...
+It is a statically typed language.

+- Basics, functions, recursion, scope, variables, lists...
+- Datatypes, pattern matching, tail recursion
+- First-class functions, closures, lexical scoping
+- Type inference, modules and equivalence

 The three parts altogether constitute a one semester course at University of Washington.